gazialankus/MemoryMappedIpc/README.md

-TODO: remove the pipe projects and bring in the shared memory project.
-Also install VS plugin to normalize line endings.
+TODO: Install some VS plugin to normalize line endings.

 # MemoryMappedIpc
 A simple C# project to get processes on the same machine to communicate.